Global nuclear politics and history in light of independent scholarship. Interview with Benoît Pelopidas

 4) The hijacking of the Iranian nuclear issue by “strategists” at the expense of “regionalists” within the French diplomatic service has led to a rewriting of Franco-Iranian relations that paints a false picture of France’s role in the genesis of the 2015 nuclear deal (JCPOA - Joint Comprehensive Plan of Action).

 5) The French government had plans to test nuclear weapons in Corsica in 1960, which were successfully opposed.
-This chapter also explains the limits of the arguments put forward by this protest group and notes the lack of solidarity with the populations exposed to the tests in Algeria and Polynesia.
+This chapter also explains the limits of the arguments put forward by protest groups and notes the lack of solidarity with the populations exposed to the tests in Algeria and Polynesia.

-6) Following a July 1974 nuclear test during which the bomb detonated at a different altitude from the one that was planned one, around 110,000 people, or 90% of the population of French Polynesia at the time, were exposed to doses of radioactivity that entitle them to compensation under French law.
+6) Following a July 1974 nuclear test during which the bomb detonated at a different altitude than planned, around 110,000 people, or 90% of the population of French Polynesia at the time, were exposed to doses of radioactivity that entitle them to compensation under French law.

 7) Safety regulations in the electro-nuclear sector underwent fundamental changes after the Cold War, standardising the idea that a nuclear accident was manageable.